 Capture your field trip

 Alright, perhaps skydiving imagery is a bit much.
-But the idea is true enough -- take your class on a field trip and have them record the experience to edit later.
+But the idea is true enough -- take your class on a field trip and have them record the experience to edit later, for example.

 From a tour of a museum to a visit of an historical site, by tasking your class with creating a video at the end, they're committed to capturing video and images while remembering the key points of the trip.
 Requiring text to be overlaid can be a way to further ensure they're learning.